Skip to main content

 What is a time-domain reflectometer (TDR)?

-Velocity factor (VF)
+1. Velocity factor (VF)

 For TDR operation, it is mandatory to know the signal pulse speed passing through the trace.
-Using VF, the TDR converts the time the reflected pulses take, into the distance.
+Using VF, the TDR converts the time the reflected pulses take into the distance.
 VF is the ratio of pulse speed on the trace to the speed of light.

-Accuracy
+2. Accuracy

 TDR accuracy depends on the velocity factor (VF).
 It is good to test the trace from both ends.

-Pulse level at the output
+3. Pulse level at the output

 The output pulse level can be varied to assist in locating the discontinuities.
 Small trace path discontinuities and those at the far end of the transmission line will require a high pulse level.
 High pulse energy at near-end faults will distort a large section of the displayed trace, so lower pulse levels will be required.

-Measurement range
+4. Measurement range

 Initially, it is best to set the range above the expected length of the trace so you can see the complete picture.
 A large fault can be missed if it is not there on the TDR display.

-Automatic fault finding
+5. Automatic fault finding

 Many TDRs have an automatic facility that may help identify some faults.
 It is also necessary to use the TDR manually to get the most from the instrument.

-Factors affecting TDR resolution
+3 factors affecting TDR resolution

 If a TDR system has an insufficient resolution, small or closely spaced discontinuities may be smoothened together into a single aberration in the waveform.
 This effect may not only obscure some discontinuities but also may lead to inaccurate impedance measurements and readings.

-Rise time in TDR impedance measurements
+1. Rise time in TDR impedance measurements

 A reflection from any discontinuity present in the signal path has a rise time equal to or slower than that of the incident pulse.
 The spacings between two discontinuities present on a circuit path determine how closely their reflection will be positioned on the TDR waveform.
 It is tough to measure if two discontinuities have a distance of less than half of the system rise time.
-TResolution = ½ (TR(System))

 Controlling rise time with TDR measurements

-On the other hand, the same transmission line driven by ECL with a rise time of 1ns may produce negligible reflections.
-Misleading impedance readings can be corrected by compromising on the environment that the real operational signals need.
 It is often preferable to see the transmission lines’ TDR response to rise times similar to the actual circuit operation.
 To achieve this, some TDR measurement systems provide a means of increasing the apparent rise time of the incident pulse.

 Significance of rise time and propagation delay

 One of the most significant time-domain parameters, rise time, defines the transition time from one level to another.
 It is the time required for a voltage pulse to reach from 10% to 90% of the rising edge of a signal.
-High-speed signals feature faster rise time, which refers to a rapid transition between two voltage levels.
-For multi-level signals, there will be a quick shift between the various levels.
-Remember, faster rise time results in stronger EMI problems, and crosstalk.

 rise-time.jpg

-Rise time is the transition time for the signal to reach from 10% to 90%
+Rise time is the transition time for the signal to reach from 10% to 90%.

 On the flip side, propagation delay refers to the signal’s switching time from input to output.
 It is the function of the dielectric constant (Er) and the trace structure.
 The propagation delay is expressed in time per unit length.
-Stray capacitance is mainly responsible for time delay, especially in any high-speed and HDI boards.
+Stray capacitance is mainly responsible for time delay, especially in high-speed and HDI boards.

 propagation-delay.jpg

-Graphical representation of propagation delay
+Graphical representation of propagation delay.

 In measurement instruments, such as oscilloscopes and spectrum analyzers, the rise time (Ꞇr) is directly related to the instrument’s 3dB bandwidth.